-- Send us an initial proposal via mail (online applications are not accepted at this point) with a cover letter on your organization's letterhead.
+- Send us a full proposal via mail (online applications are not accepted at this point) with a cover letter on your organization's letterhead that clearly communicates the mailing address and email address for your contact person.
 Click here for our mailing address.
 No fixed format is required.
 Describe your program and why we should fund it.
 Suggested proposal length is three (3) pages, but this is not a requirement.

 - Add supporting information:

 - Program goals and objectives

 - Statement of work tasks to be accomplished, with timeline